huma-engineering/huma-docs/data-collection/modules/general/breathlessness.md

 ![Adding a breathlessness score to Huma App](./assets/breathlessness.png)

 Patients can view their historic breathlessness scores in a graph.
-In the Clinician Portal, care teams will be able to see the latest breathlessness scores from their patients and any concerning readings will be flagged.
+In the Clinician Portal, care teams will be able to see the latest breathlessness scores from their patients.

 ![Viewing Patient data in the Clinician Portal](./assets/cp-patient-list-breathlessness.png)